EMPLOYMENT INFORMATION SESSIONS FOR INTERNATIONAL STUDENTS

 Find out more information about Bentley's Annual Culture Fest Week in which we celebrate all of our identities.

-Global Classroom Connector Program
+(Previously known as Global Classroom Connector Program)

-GCC For students:
+Worldview For students:

 Have you ever wanted to share your unique background and cultural perspectives with your peers at Bentley?
 Ever felt the need to challenge stereotypes or teach others about your home country?
 Now is your chance!

-The GCC Mission:
+The Worldview Mission:

 How It Works:

-International students will apply and be selected for the GCC program on a rolling basis.
+International students will apply and be selected for WorldView on a rolling basis.
 After completing training to give you skills, tips, and techniques for engaging audiences, you will be placed on a list of available presenters.
 You will visit classrooms, events, and staff meetings around campus to share information about your experiences and perspectives as an international student.
 All scheduling is completed by staff members in the CISS, and you will be given ample time to prepare.

 How to Apply:

 This program offers the unique opportunity for trained international student volunteers to present during one of your lectures, on a topic that is relevant to your curriculum.
-For example, a GCC ambassador from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class or a panel of international students could speak about business culture in their home countries in a GB class.
+For example, a WorldView ambassador from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class or a panel of international students could speak about business culture in their home countries in a GB class.
 Please consider this possibility when working on your fall syllabus.

 Now more than ever, we are seeking ways to facilitate direct interaction between members of our international student population and our domestic students.
 There is no better way to encourage these conversation than through the classroom!